Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference

 From the point of view of perception in ASD, a variety of theories have been put forward over the last two decades.
-Highly influential descriptive theories include: the weak central coherence theory\cite{happe2006weak} and the enhanced perceptual functioning theory \cite{mottron2006enhanced}.
+Highly influential descriptive theories include: the weak central coherence theory\cite{happe2006weak} and the enhanced perceptual functioning theory\cite{mottron2006enhanced}.
 Here we will focus on computational accounts of perception in ASD, and in particular on a Bayesian view of perception\cite{palmer2017bayesian}.
-We will later also make connections to another influential computational theory formulated in terms of predictive coding \cite{van2013predictive,van2014precise}.
+We will later also make connections to another influential computational theory formulated in terms of predictive coding\cite{van2013predictive,van2014precise}.

-Within the Bayesian framework, inference about the external world proceeds by multiplicatively combining pre-existent knowledge (expressed in terms of a \emph{prior} probability distribution) and current sensory evidence (represented in terms of a \emph{likelihood} function), to form a \emph{posterior} distribution which encapsulates our belief about the state of the world after having observed a given stimulus \cite{knill1996perception}.
+Within the Bayesian framework, inference about the external world proceeds by multiplicatively combining pre-existent knowledge (expressed in terms of a \emph{prior} probability distribution) and current sensory evidence (represented in terms of a \emph{likelihood} function), to form a \emph{posterior} distribution which encapsulates our belief about the state of the world after having observed a given stimulus\cite{knill1996perception}.
+Rather than expressing that belief as a single point estimate of what is most probable, the posterior distribution provides a richer description, naturally incorporating the associated uncertainty which remains after the observation.
 A growing body of evidence indicates that, at least in some settings, the brain is able to operate with probability distributions in this way to perform approximate Bayesian inference (see Ref.~\citenum{fiser2010statistically}, for a review).
 In recent years it has been proposed that in ASD subjects these forms of Bayesian computations are carried out abnormally: overweighting sensory evidence with respect to prior information\cite{pellicano2012world,palmer2017bayesian}.
-Concretely, the authors in Ref.~\citenum{pellicano2012world} proposed that this is a consequence of chronically attenuated priors (termed \emph{hypopriors}), characterized by broader prior distributions (i.e. higher uncertainty).
+Concretely, the authors in Ref.~\citenum{pellicano2012world} proposed that this is a consequence of chronically attenuated priors (termed \emph{hypopriors}), characterized by broader distributions (i.e. higher uncertainty).